why-aditi/why-aditi/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Financial Advisory App<br>🌱 I’m currently learning MERN Stack
+🔭 I’m currently working on a Financial Advisory App<br>🌱 I’m currently learning MERN Stack and Deep Learning

 ## 🌐 Socials: